sktan/Blesta-Automatic-Billing-Extended-Library/README.md

 ## Introduction
 "Automatic Billing Extended" is a plugin that allows for Blesta non-merchant gateways to easily implement methods in order to support automatic-billing via tokens.
-Currently, blesta only supports automatic billing for merchant gateways (credit-card payments) which is why the Autoamtic Billing Extended plugin was built.
+Currently, blesta only supports automatic billing for merchant gateways (credit-card payments) which is why the Automatic Billing Extended plugin was built.
 Non-merchant gateawys should also have the ability to support automatic billing as most payment-processors (e.g. Paypal) does support reoccuring and future payments via the use of tokens.

 ## Including the Library